a20351766/udo.1.4.0/docs/source/pluggable_endorsement_and_validation.rst

 After the creation of the ``Plugin`` instance, the ``Init`` method is invoked on it by the peer with the ``dependencies`` passed as parameters.

-Currently Fabric comes with the following dependencies for endorsement plugins:
+Currently UDO comes with the following dependencies for endorsement plugins:

 - ``SigningIdentityFetcher``: Returns an instance of ``SigningIdentity`` based on a given signed proposal: